uwmisl/purpledrop-manual/building/Top-Plate-Preparation.md

 - **6mm copper tape with conductive adhesive**

-- **Cytonix Fluoropel PFC1101V** (https://cytonix.com/products/1101v-fs_25-grams)
+- **Cytonix Fluoropel PFC1101V** (<https://cytonix.com/collections/electrowetting/products/1101v>)

 	Alternatively, Teflon AF1600 solution is known to be a good hydrophobic coating for this application, and seems to provide better resistance to fouling in the presence of proteins or streptavidin beads.

 - **Single-pin rectangular receptacle and small wire**

     For soldering onto the copper tape and connecting the top plate to the electronics.
+These connectors are readily available as prototyping jumper wires, for example [here](https://www.digikey.com/en/products/detail/adafruit-industries-llc/4447/11503291).

 ## Tools